BrooksLabUCSC/DM-DASE/README.md

 * Quantifies significant AS event proportions from DU or DS results (JuncBASE only)
 * Perform enrichment/pathway analysis on significant AS events
-* Plot raw reads for a given event or region comparing WT vs MT samples

 </h1>
 <img src= "figures/dase_framework.png"